-- c) to facilitate the participation of electricity undertakings engaged in the generation, supply or sale of electricity in the trading arrangements under the Single Electricity Market; - These changes will improve market access because rules for participation will be clearly set out for participants. - e) to provide transparency in the operation of the Single Electricity Market; - These changes will improve market transparency because units will be registered with their own true characteristics. - f) to ensure no undue discrimination between persons who are parties to the Code; and - These changes will ensure no undue discrimination as Battery Storage Units will be treated as similarly as possible to other generator units while respecting their unique technical characteristics. - g) to promote the short-term and long-term interests of consumers of electricity on the island of Ireland with respect to price, quality, reliability, and security of supply of electricity. - These changes will promote the interests of consumers by minimising Dispatch Balancing Costs through not compensating for unavailable incremental volumes or non-firm decremental quantities and correctly applying Loss Factors, Testing Tariff Prices and the Uninstructed Imbalance Charge.
+c) to facilitate the participation of electricity undertakings engaged in the generation, supply or sale of electricity in the trading arrangements under the Single Electricity Market;

+These changes will improve market access because rules for participation will be clearly set out for participants.

+e) to provide transparency in the operation of the Single Electricity Market;

+These changes will improve market transparency because units will be registered with their own true characteristics.

+f) to ensure no undue discrimination between persons who are parties to the Code; and g) to promote the short-term and long-term interests of consumers of electricity on the island of Ireland with respect to price, quality, reliability, and security of supply of electricity.

+These changes will ensure no undue discrimination as Battery Storage Units will be treated as similarly as possible to other generator units while respecting their unique technical characteristics.

+These changes will promote the interests of consumers by minimising Dispatch Balancing Costs through not compensating for unavailable incremental volumes or non-firm decremental quantities and correctly applying Testing Tariff Prices and the Uninstructed Imbalance Charge.